 On the outside of the home, keep shrubbery and trees cut away from the siding, decking, or the porch of your home.
 These are easy bridges to doors, open windows, and other entrances to the house.
 Periodically check the exterior of your home.
 Plug holes you see where the foundation meets the siding.

 Many spiders aren’t great climbers, so removing easy access points to the home will help immensely.
 Removing any spider webs helps especially around window frames and door frames.
 Will these steps ensure no spider invades your home?
 Of course not.
 In fact, only five percent of common house spiders ever leave the home!
 But you can keep some of their pals at bay.

 Time for a Professional?

 If you feel you’ve been overrun by spiders, give The Bug Man a call.
 We take a whole-home approach to pest control, offer suggestions to keep infestations to a minimum, and use EPA-approved chemicals to treat the home.
 For more than 30 years, we’ve been helping clients rid their homes of pests and take steps to keep them out.

 During that time, we’ve come to realize that every situation is different.
 No matter if it’s spiders, insects, or rodents, we will devise a personalized plan of attack.
 We won’t kick you out of your home for a week while we cover the whole house in harmful chemicals.
 What we will do is treat the areas that are affected as well as make follow up calls as needed.

 Spiders in the Pacific Northwest are a helpful lot, clearing out insects that snack on flowers, vegetables, and other decorative foliage.
 But we certainly understand if they give you the heebie-jeebies.
-If you’re having problems with spiders inside the home, make sure to contact The Bug Man today.
+If you’re having problems with spiders inside the home or any other residential pest control issue, make sure to contact The Bug Man today.